Threshold guide · the $/W band

 Compute it on every quote you receive.
 The math is one division.
 The spread across three quotes is more revealing than any of the individual numbers in isolation.

-The LBNL band, in two sentences
+The 2024 benchmark, in two sentences

 What moves $/W inside the band